 This case study, originally published by HP and Biesse, shows the potential for additive manufactuing with HP Multi Jet Fusion technology to revolutionize the manufacturing industry, saving companies significant time and money.

-As one of only a select few HP Certified Production Professionals in Canada, Tempus 3D can help you achieve the advantages of additive manuafcturing with Multi Jet Fusion.
-Contact us today to learn more about our on-demand 3D printing service.
+As one of only a select few HP Certified Production Professionals in Canada, Tempus 3D can help you achieve the advantages of additive manufacturing with Multi Jet Fusion.
+Contact us today to learn more about our on-demand 3D printing service, or get an online quote.

 Note: Case study and photos courtesy of HP and Biesse.